 Binoculars

-Whether you like birdwatching or not, a pair of the best binoculars can come in handy as you travel.
+Whether you like birdwatching or not, a pair of binoculars can come in handy as you travel.
 They can be used to look more closely at a far-off landscape or to bring distant animals into view.
 No matter how you like to use them, having a pair of distance eyes in your arsenal is a great way to immerse yourself in your new surroundings.

 Umbrellas are useful in all types of weather, which is why they made it onto our list of best travel gear.
-If your adventures may lead you to rainy or too-hot climates, tossing one of the best umbrellas from our testing into your favorite travel bag is a great way to plan ahead.
+If your adventures may lead you to rainy or too-hot climates, tossing one of umbrellas from our testing into your favorite travel bag is a great way to plan ahead.
 Some are more portable than others, so keep that in mind as you shop.

 Hydration, hydration, hydration.
 Everyone knows how important it is to drink water, but it is all too easy to forget when you're on vacation.
 Having a reusable water bottle that you can keep on hand to refill again and again will help you stay hydrated while lounging on the beach or exploring the nooks and crannies of a new city.